-Amendments to MFRS 4 - Applying MFRS 9 "Financial Instruments" with MFRS 4 ("Insurance Contracts")
+Amendments to MFRS 4 - Applying MFRS 9 "Financial Instruments" with MFRS 4 ("Insurance Contracts") and Amendment to MFRS 4 "Extension of the temporary exemption from applying MFRS 9"

 The amendments allow entities to avoid temporary volatility in profit or loss that might result from adopting MFRS 9 "Financial Instruments" before the forthcoming new insurance contracts standard.
-This is because certain financial assets have to be measured at fair value through profit or loss under MFRS 9; whereas, under MFRS "Insurance Contracts", the related liabilities from insurance contracts are often measured on amortised cost basis.
+This is because certain financial assets have to be measured at fair value through profit or loss under MFRS 9; whereas, under MFRS 4 "Insurance Contracts", the related liabilities from insurance contracts are often measured on amortised cost basis.